JulianFrattini/rq4tlr/src/README.md

-├── disagreements.py : script that detects disagreements between two ratings ├── get_item_list.py : script that generates a table of indices from the raw data ├── parse.py : script to parse the raw use case text files into Python objects └── process.py : script to evaluate quality factors on preprocessed use cases
+├── disagreements.py : script that detects disagreements between two ratings ├── get_item_list.py : script that generates a table of indices from the raw data ├── parse.py : script to parse the raw use case text files into Python objects ├── process.py : script to evaluate quality factors on preprocessed use cases └── visualization.ipynb : interactive notebook visualizing the raw data
 ```

 ## Executables